Bail Services

 Bail Information Service

-If someone has been arrested and is appearing at court from police custody, the Procurator Fiscal (PF) has to decide if he or she would agree to bail being granted.
-If Bail is opposed (that is, the PF considers that the accused should be kept in custody while court proceedings go on), the Criminal & Youth Justice Service can assess the accused's situation.
-If it seems that there would be a reasonable likelihood that supervision by a Criminal Justice worker during the period of bail would reduce the risk of re-offending, Bail Supervision (see below) may be offered to the court as an option.
+If someone has been arrested and is appearing at court from police custody, the Procurator Fiscal has to decide if he or she would agree to bail being granted.
+If Bail is opposed (that is, the Procurator Fiscal considers that the accused should be kept in custody while court proceedings go on), the Justice Service can assess the accused's situation.
+If it seems that there would be a reasonable likelihood that supervision by a Justice worker during the period of bail would reduce the risk of re-offending, Bail Supervision (see below) may be offered to the court as an option.

 Bail Supervision Service

 Courts may decide that instead of remanding a person in custody while court proceedings are going on, they will place them on Bail Supervision.
-This will not normally happen without the person having discussed this with a worker from the Criminal & Youth Justice Service (C&YJS) through the Bail Information Scheme.
+This will not normally happen without the person having discussed this with a worker from the Justice Service through the Bail Information Scheme.

-The person on bail will be expected to see a worker from the C&YJS for a number of weeks set by the court.
-The purpose of this is to reduce the risk of getting into more trouble; during contact with the CJ worker, they will look at any problems in their life that increase the chance of re-offending (such as alcohol) and they will consider techniques for reducing the risk of this.
+The person on bail will be expected to see a worker from the Justice Service for a number of weeks set by the court.
+The purpose of this is to reduce the risk of getting into more trouble; during contact with the Justice worker, they will look at any problems in their life that increase the chance of re-offending (such as alcohol) and they will consider techniques for reducing the risk of this.

-This is not an easy option - the requirement is to see the CJ worker at least three times a week, of which one appointment may be in the person's home.
+This is not an easy option - the requirement is to see the Justice worker at least three times a week, of which one appointment may be in the person's home.

 Bail Accommodation